Naejangsan National Park

 How did I get there: I began my trip from Seoul @ the Yongsan train station.
 Take the KTX to Jeongeup (about 3 hours) and the tourism office is right outside the train station.
 Get a map and take bus #171 across the road to the national park (about 20 mins).
 There will be a crowd visiting so don’t worry about getting lost 🙂

 Closer to the city, Nami island (Namisum) is another fabulous location to get a little bit of fresh air.
 It got famous and popular because of an old Korean TV Show, and now statues are erected based on the show characters.
-Since then, the island is all about the romance.
+Since then, the island is all about romance.
 Well, one couldn’t deny it’s an outburst of emotion when the entire island turned red as if it’s on fire.
-Bike rental, resorts, camping sites, lodging facilities, educational centre, and even a theme park was built with all sorts of entertainment available.
+Bike rental, resorts, camping sites, lodging facilities, educational center, and even a theme park was built with all sorts of entertainment available.
 I saw there’s a long queue for the stimulating Zipwire, or mini electronic cars running around the island.

 Nothing to complain as I was sitting at an outdoor restaurant working, with a hotpot simmering and a fantastic view.